neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```
 witness_node --create-genesis-json my-genesis.json
 ```
 The `my-genesis.json` file will be created in your current working directory.
+Once the job is done the witness node will terminate on its own.

 ### Edit the genesis file
 If you want to customize the network's initial state, edit the newly created `my-genesis.json` file.
 This allows you to control things such as: